mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 Flutter doesn't use native UI components.
 Instead Flutter, has its own UI components (they are called <a href="https://flutter.dev/docs/development/ui/widgets">widgets</a>) and an engine to render them on both Android and IOS platforms.

-Also I would like to mention that Flutter hos `Hot Reload` feature which allows developers to change the code and reload as the application runs.
+Also I would like to mention that Flutter has `Hot Reload` feature which allows developers to change the code and reload as the application runs.

 # Installing flutter